sapcc/tenso/README.md

 * `helm-deployment-to-swift.v1` forwards the payload from Concourse into OpenStack Swift for archival purposes.
 For each particular Helm release, only the latest successful deployment is stored.
+* `helm-deployment-to-servicenow.v1` forwards the payload from Concourse into the Change Management area of our ServiceNow instance.

 To configure these delivery paths, the following environment variables are inspected: